Why I teach

 By starting in the professional field of librarianship, I have been able to incorporate Library Science studies into my teaching ability.

-As a librarian, my teaching style is to act as a guide and facilitator, to lead my students through their coursework, by helping them along the way.
+My teaching style is to act as a guide and facilitator, to lead my students through their coursework, by helping them along the way.
 Every student that enters my classroom has a unique learning style that works for them, to which I learn to adapt to throughout the semester.
 Dictating a lecture will not instill or encourage growth.
 But keeping an open mind and listening to my students will.
 Using this style I continue to see real progress that is measurable by course completion.
 This measurable progress is easily found within the bulleted research notes required in assignments, the type of emails they send back to me, and reflection in their class blogs and discussion boards.
 As a mentor and instructor, I encourage communication with them throughout the week.
 I am always open to my students and welcome questions, as many students might have the same question.

-My teaching style incorporates diversity while implementing different teaching methodologies and techniques.
+My teaching style incorporates diversity, while implementing different teaching methodologies and techniques.
 I am a very visual instructor and while teaching online and hybrid classes, I feel it is necessary to include a step by step visual processes students can easily follow.
 I also let my students pick their topic they are interested in through the research process to encourage active engagement.
 I am an instructor that is actively engaged in his student’s academic well-being, which increases their chances for academic success.
 Students make connections through their work with the resources I provide each week.

 As an instructor I have designed informational literacy materials and curriculum for student learning, at the 2 year and 4 year level in higher education.
 My background as a historian, technologist, and librarian has come into play while designing and building course materials for the students I teach.